Ultimate Guide to California Real Estate Investing: Property Gold In Those Golden State Hills

 Is real estate investing a good idea?

-A complete guide would not be complete without mentioning several advantages of investing in real estate.
+The Ultimate Guide to California Real Estate Investing would not be complete without mentioning several advantages of investing in real estate.
 And yes, there can be serious setbacks that could heavily affect your financial portfolio.

 - Real estate’s most common advantage is value appreciation.
 Property value tends to appreciate over time as places progress and improve.

 - Real estate generally offers stable monthly cash flow through rental properties and passive income from real estate funds, including Real Estate Investment Trust (REITs).
 Real estate funds are some kind of mutual fund that invests in securities offered by real estate companies, which also include REITs.
 However, there is a slight difference in their gains because real estate funds grow your money through appreciation while REITs pay out regular dividends.